moosetechnology/PetitParser/README.md

 # PetitParser
 Petit Parser is a framework for building parsers.

+The version of PetitParser on this repository is supported by Pharo 6.1 and Pharo 7.
+To use it with older Pharo version, please refer to the [Smalltalkhub repository](http://smalltalkhub.com/#!/~Moose/PetitParser).

 ## About Petit Parser
 Petit Parser is a framework for building parsers.
 It was originally developed by Lukas Renggli.